SuperEllipse/edge2ai_pred_maint/README.md

 This project uses simulation data sets from NASA that measures engine component degradation for turbofan jet engines.
 The models in this project are built on Cloudera Machine Learning Platform( CML) and are based on inputting various engine parameters showing typical sensor values of engine temperature, fuel consumption, vibration, or fuel to oxygen mixture (see Fig below).
 One item to note is that the term “failure” is not to imply catastrophic failure, but rather, that one of its components (pumps, values, etc) is not operating to specification.
 Airlines design their aircraft to operate at 99.999% reliability.
 Based on the provided independent variables, our objective is to predict
-- Remaining Useful Life ( RUL) measured in timecycles ( it is not known if unit of this timecycle)
+- Remaining Useful Life ( RUL) measured in timecycles ( the specific unit of measurement of this timecycle is unknown )
 - Propensity of failure (i.e. if the engine is likely to fail given a predefined training threshold of remaining useful life).
 If the predicted RUL is less than this threshold then we predict engine is likely to fail along with failure probability

 Finally, the overall objective of this project is to show how Cloudera Data Platform enables the workflow pertaining to this use case.
 Therefore we will focus less on the machine learning techniques adopted.